cop4808-spring-2023-fullstack-web/cop4808-git-and-github-fundamentals-semco-r/README.md

 Hello, Welcome to my repository.
-My name is Juan Rivera.
+My name is Juan Rivera

 # :wave: The Basics of GitHub